Libya Telecom & Technology: Internet censorship and filtering

 As of September 2013, Libya Telecom and Technology had implemented a filter system designed to omit pornographic media from viewing to the public.

 The move to omit pornographic material was reportedly started by the Local Islamic Judicial Court of Tripoli archived under article 421 of criminal Penalties.

-This move comes with the 2013 implementation of Islamic sharia law following the in the aftermath of the first civil war.
+This move comes with the 2013 implementation of Islamic sharia law in the aftermath of the first civil war.

 While it is true that pornographic material is being omitted by LTT's local filtering system, LTT's censorship filter affects any aspect regarding the reproductive system in humans, and or any words deemed "immoral", as the recognition software does not discriminate between educative websites and adult websites, barring users from accessing information regarding reproduction, pregnancy, and medical or educative websites.
 Any input into a search engine with inappropriate words are instantly flagged by the system and access is denied.